puzzle/ansible-training/content/labs/04.0/_index.en.md

 Create a playbook `webserver.yml` which does the following:

 - Install `httpd` on the nodes in the `web` group.
 - Start `httpd` and ensure the service starts on boot.
-Ensure that the firewall is also started and enabled.
+Ensure that the Linux firewall is also started and enabled.
-- Ensure port 80 is open on the `firewall`.
+- Ensure port 80 is open on the firewall.

 {{% notice tip %}}
-Check what the options "immediate" and "permanent" of the firewalld module mean and do.
+Check what the options `immediate` and `permanent` of the `firewalld` module mean and do.
 {{% /notice %}}

 - Run the playbook.
 After completion test if the `httpd.service` is running and enabled on node1.